 Every company which has directors and employees must operate the Pay As You Earn (PAYE) scheme.
-This is the mechanism used for the collection of income tax and national insurance contributions for remuneration payable to employees and directors.
+This is the mechanism used for the collection of income tax and National Insurance Contributions (NICs) for remuneration payable to employees and directors.
 Companies are under an obligation to correctly operate PAYE and to make monthly returns of the PAYE deducted from employees.

-Income tax is payable at three rates; the basic rate (20%), higher rate (40%) and additional rate (45%).
-Thereare thresholds for each rate.
-Employee national insurance contributions are paid at the rate of 12% on earnings between the primary threshold and the upper earnings limit and 2% above the upper earnings limit.
-Employer's national insurance contributions are payable at 13.8% above the secondary earnings threshold.
+Income tax is payable at three rates: the basic rate (20%), higher rate (40%) and additional rate (45%).
+There are thresholds for each rate.
+Employee NICs are paid at the rate of 12% on earnings between the primary threshold and the upper earnings limit and 2% above the upper earnings limit.
+Employer's NICs are payable at 13.8% above the secondary earnings threshold.
 There are thresholds for each of these rates.

 It is essential for the correct tax treatment to be given to the payment of expenses to employees and directors and for any benefits in kind provided to employers or directors to be notified to HMRC.
 Benefits in kind include the provision of accommodation, private medical insurance and cars.

-Income tax and National Insurance contributions arising in respect of certain employment related securities and the exercise of unapproved share options may also be collected through PAYE – see further in Part 2 below.
+Income tax and NICs arising in respect of certain employment related securities and the exercise of unapproved share options may also be collected through PAYE – see further in Part 2 below.

 Value Added Tax